Pedro Francisco Bono Institute

-Pedro Francisco Bono Institute (ISB) (formerly Pedro Francisco Bonó Philosophical Institute) began in September 1985 offering philosophical and humanities studies for Jesuits preparing for the priesthood.
+Pedro Francisco Bono Institute (ISB) (formerly Pedro Francisco Bonó Philosophical Institute) was established in September 1985 offering philosophical and humanities studies for Jesuits preparing for the priesthood.
 Classes were held at the San Pedro Claver Juniorate on Samana Street, Santo Domingo, Dominican Republic.
-In 1989 the Institute moved to its present location and began offering the Bachelor of Arts and Philosophy degree.
+In 1989 the Institute moved to its present location and began offering Bachelor of Arts and Philosophy degrees.
 It is a member of the Association of Universities Entrusted to the Society of Jesus in Latin America (AUSJAL) and is affiliated with the Pontifical Gregorian University.